The more you know...

 Electric vehicles are ready for winter driving.

-While cold weather can affect the range of electric cars, these vehicles are proven to be, well, tough as winter.
-Some big cold-weather perks: Electric engines don’t struggle to turnover in the winter.
+While cold weather can affect electric range, these vehicles are proven to be, well, tough as winter.
+Some big cold-weather perks: Electric motors don’t struggle to “turn over” in the winter.
 They start in all conditions.
 And, you can preheat while plugged in without expensive idling.

 Learn more about electric car performance in the cold:

-Modern electric vehicles typically have a 300 to 600km range.
+Modern electric vehicles typically have a 300 to 600km range per charge.
 Even better, fast charging stations are rarely more than 100km apart within a charging station network.

-Are electric cars fast enough for highway driving?
+Are electric vehicles fast enough for highway driving?

 Absolutely!
 Electric motors are notorious for their high torque and instant power delivery.
 That means you’ll be surprised by how much kick an electric motor has.
 You’ll be pressed back in your seat, and you’ll have no trouble passing on the highway.
 Promise.